-4 Tips to Help Your Doctor Take Your Symptoms Seriously
+4 Tips to Get Your Doctor To Take You Seriously

 The problem is not new.
 For decades, women have complained their doctors don’t listen to them, believe them or take their symptoms seriously.

 “It’s not so much that doctors aren't listening to women,” says Andrea Klemes, DO, chief medical officer, MDVIP.
 “There are many other factors involved.
 I think the biggest problem is that men’s and women’s bodies don’t work the same way, which means doctors need to recognize this and treat genders differently.“

 For example, some conditions present different symptoms in men and women.
 Let’s use a heart attack as an example.
 Men usually experience “classic” heart attack symptoms -- chest pain and tightness, fatigue, abnormal heart rate, cold sweats, indigestion and anxiety — whereas women are more apt to report chest pain, upper back pressure, nausea, dizziness, lightheadedness and/or shortness of breath.